newcracker/L3T/37_Kognitionswissenschaft/99_Literatur.md

 <!-- filename: 99_Literatur.md -->
 <!-- title: Literatur -->

-- Bechtel, W.; Abrahamsen, A. &amp; Graham, G. (1998).
+- Bechtel, W.; Abrahamsen, A. & Graham, G. (1998).
 The life of cognitive science.
-In: Bechtel W. &amp; Graham G. (Hrsg.), A companion to cognitive science, Oxford: Blackwell, 1-104.
+In: Bechtel W. & Graham G. (Hrsg.), A companion to cognitive science, Oxford: Blackwell, 1-104.

 - Brooks, R. A. (1986).
 A Robust Layered Control System for a Mobile Robot.
 In: IEEE Journal of Robotics and Automation, 2 (1), 14-23.